-Considerable trauma, superficial infection and oedema of the vaginal prolapse at the time of replacement may result in incomplete cervical dilation during first stage labour.
+Figure 13: Trauma and swelling of the vaginal prolapse may result in ringwomb during first stage labour.

-Uterine prolapse may occur either immediately after lambing or after an interval of 12 to 48 hours.
-In the first instance prolapse usually results as consequence of prolonged second stage labour culminating with the delivery of a large singleton lamb (see above).
-Uterine prolapse occurring after an interval of 12 to 48 hours generally results from straining caused by pain arising from infection and swelling of the posterior reproductive tract (see below) which have developed consequent to assisted delivery of the lamb(s).
+Uterine prolapse occurring after an interval of 12 to 48 hours generally results from straining caused by pain arising from infection and swelling of the vagina and vulva which have developed consequent to assisted delivery of the lamb(s).

-The everted uterus is readily identifiable by its large size (up to 50 cms long and 25 cms in diameter) extending from the vulva to below the level of the hocks with prominent caruncles and adherent foetal membranes.
+The everted uterus is readily identifiable by its large size (up to 50 cm long and 25 cm in diameter) extending from the vulva to below the level of the hocks with prominent caruncles (raised circular areas where the placenta was attached to the uterus) and adherent foetal membranes.

-Unless the uterus is replaced correctly and fully inverted to its normal position within the abdomen, the ewe will continue to strain causing considerable distress and suffering, and re-prolapse.
-A uterine prolapse is best replaced by a veterinary surgeon under extradural anaesthesia.
+Unless the uterus is replaced correctly and fully inverted to its normal position within the abdomen, the ewe will continue to strain and re-prolapse.
+A uterine prolapse is best replaced by a veterinary surgeon under appropriate epidural anaesthesia.

-Evisceration of intestines through a tear in the dorsal vaginal wall occurs spontaneously in heavily pregnant ewes during the last month of gestation.
+In rare cases evisceration of intestines through a tear in the vaginal wall occurs spontaneously in heavily pregnant ewes during the last month of gestation.